kentcdodds/old-kentcdodds.com/content/blog/learn-react-fundamentals-and-advanced-patterns/index.md

 author: Kent C. Dodds
 description: >-
-  _Two and a half hours of new beginner (free) and advanced React material are now available Egghead.io!_
+  _Two and a half hours of new beginner (free) and advanced React material are now available egghead.io!_
 keywords:
-  - React
+  - react
-  - JavaScript
+  - javascript
 banner: ./images/banner.jpg
 bannerCredit:
-  'Artwork for Egghead.io is created by the amazing [Maggie_Appleton](https://twitter.com/Mappletons)'
+  'Artwork for egghead.io is created by the amazing [Maggie_Appleton](https://twitter.com/Mappletons)'
 ---

 I couldn't be more excited to introduce you to what I can call my best work to
-date: Two new video courses available now on [Egghead.io](http://egghead.io/)!
+date: Two new video courses available now on [egghead.io](http://egghead.io/)!
 The beginner material is **free forever** and the advanced stuff is worth a subscription so I encourage you to give them a look!